0x1h0b/Reverse-Shell/README.md

 # Reverse-Shell
 A simple reverse shell written in Python.

-This project is under progress.. but you can use it.Planning on adding extra functions.
+ This project is under progress.. but you can use it.
+ Planning on adding extra functions.

 any ideas are welcomed.

-## requirements :-
+## Requirements :-
    Python3 on both client and server PCs.
 ## steps:-
   (Linux)